tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 key and metadata preconfigured.

-When a client wants to establish a TLS session with the backend server, it constructs its ClientHello as usual (we will refer to this as the ClientHelloInner message) and then encrypts this message using the public key of the ECH configuration.
+When a client wants to establish a TLS session with the backend server, it constructs its ClientHello as indicated in {{real-ech}}.
+(We will refer to this as the ClientHelloInner message.)
+The client encrypts this message using the public key of the ECH configuration.
 It then constructs a new ClientHello (ClientHelloOuter) with innocuous values for sensitive extensions, e.g., SNI, ALPN, etc., and with an "encrypted_client_hello" extension, which this document defines ({{encrypted-client-hello}}).
 The extension's payload carries the encrypted ClientHelloInner and specifies the ECH configuration used for encryption.
 Finally, it sends ClientHelloOuter to the server.

 Upon receiving the ClientHelloOuter, a TLS server takes one of the following
 actions: